DaddyDavis/python-intro/README.md

 # 🐍 Austin's Python Projects
 *> A collection of Python tools for Automation, Ham Radio, and System Administration.*

 Welcome to my coding playground.
-This repository hosts various scripts I've built to solve real-world problems, from calculating radio antenna resonance to debloating government-issue Android phones.
+This repository hosts various scripts I've built to solve real-world problems, from calculating radio antenna resonance to debloating Android phones.

 ---